geode-sdk/docs/handbook/vol1/chap1_2.md

 Patches do, however, still play a seminal role in GD modding.
 For example, one of the most famous mods, **noclip**, can be achieved with [a single binary patch](https://github.com/absoIute/Mega-Hack-v5/blob/master/bin/hacks/player.json#L7).
 There are also some cases in complex mods where a few patches can replace writing hundreds of lines of C++ code.
 However, **it is very uncommon** for binary patches to be optimal.
 Binary patches should **never be your first solution to a problem**, but when the time comes, don't be afraid to use them if they're clearly the best solution.

+Patches also serve another very important purpose: they are the base on top of which hooking is built.
+Although, you won't see this directly - basically every mod uses a hooking library that abstracts away the patching part for them.

 ## Hooking

-In contrast to patching, **hooking** is not only more portable(*-ish*) but also arguably the most important tool in a GD modder's toolkit.
-Understanding hooking is vitally important for modding, as it is most often the entrypoint from which a mod starts.
+In contrast to patching, **hooking** is not only more portable(*-ish*) but also arguably the most important tool in a GD modder's toolkit - understanding it is vitally important for all modding.

 Consider the following function: